BogdanovaIV/UniFlow/README.md

 ### Authentication & Authorization
 - [Django-Allauth](https://django-allauth.readthedocs.io/en/latest/): A comprehensive library used for managing user authentication, registration, and account management.
 Django-Allauth is utilized to streamline the process of user sign-up, login, and role-based access control.
 - [Django Permissions](https://docs.djangoproject.com/en/5.1/topics/auth/default/#permissions): The project utilizes Django’s built-in permissions system to control access to specific views and actions within the application.
 PermissionRequiredMixin from django.contrib.auth.mixins is used to restrict access to certain views, allowing only users with the necessary permissions to proceed.

+### Testing
+- [Django Test Framework](https://docs.djangoproject.com/en/5.1/topics/testing/): For automated testing, python3 manage.py test is used to run tests built with Django's built-in test framework.
+This framework, based on Python’s unittest, helps verify that all application components work as expected and provides a solid foundation for maintaining reliable code as the project evolves.
+  - **SQLite for Testing**:
+    By default, Django uses an SQLite database when running tests.
+This lightweight database ensures fast test execution and simplifies the setup process.
+- [Jest](https://jestjs.io/): A JavaScript testing framework used to test frontend components, especially those involving DOM manipulation and user interactions.
+Jest is essential in ensuring that UI behaviors function as expected across various user scenarios.

+### Deploiment
+- [Heroku](https://dashboard.heroku.com/): A cloud platform used for deploying, managing, and scaling the application.
+Heroku simplifies the deployment process, enabling continuous delivery and scaling the app as needed without complex infrastructure.
+- [GitHub](https://github.com/): A version control and collaboration platform that hosts the codebase, tracks changes, and allows collaboration through pull requests and issue tracking.

 # Design Architecture
 This project uses **PostgreSQL** as the database backend and defines models for managing terms, study groups, schedules, and student marks in an academic environment.